-Tinder is, by far, the most popular dating app, and Tinder FAQ is a hot topic.
-The simplicity, low threshold, and the fact that you encounter ‘real people’ instead of creepy fakers are not to be sneezed by ingredients for languorous singles (and sometimes also non-singles).
+Tinder is the most popular dating app, and Tinder FAQ is a hot topic.
+The simplicity, low thresholds, and the fact that you encounter “real people” instead of creepy fakers are not to be sneezed at by ingredients for languorous singles (and sometimes also non-singles).
 Yet another finds the app especially interesting to discover its ‘market value’.

-If you are an avid Tinderer, then you may well run into problems, inconveniences, or questions.
-We discuss the most urgent in this FAQ.
+If you are an avid Tinderer, you may run into problems, inconveniences, or questions.
+We discussed the most urgent part of this FAQ.
 This is obviously not an official FAQ, and some things, especially those concerning the mysterious Tinder algorithm, often keep you guessing.
-There as many frequently asked questions about online dating, let’s address the most common Tinder questions.
+There were many frequently asked questions about online dating.
+Let’s address the most common Tinder questions.

 How does Tinder determine which profiles are shown to whom?

 Whoever you get to see at Discoveries, and who you are, is certainly not based on arbitrariness: there seems to be a rather sophisticated algorithm behind it.
 This is, of course, aimed at achieving as many matches as possible.
 The makers of Tinder have little to say about the how and what of this algorithm.

 We do know that someone’s popularity plays an important role in the algorithm.
 Tinder uses a rating system that allows users to rank on how desirable they are (something that is not uncommon with dating apps and sites).
 Tinder does this based on a so-called ELO score.

 The term ELO comes from chess, where it is used to keep track of players’ skills.
 Tinder uses the same statistical model to determine the attractiveness of profiles.
 The principle is that if someone with a high ELO score swipes to the right with someone with a low score, the latter gets many points.
 The reason: he or she is liked by a popular person.
 And if attractive people continue to like it, that score will only increase even further.